-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status Barbara Barrigan- Parrilla As part of the EIR preparation, DWR will analyze potential changes in air quality due to implementation of the alternatives and identify potential mitigation measures to reduce significant adverse impacts, including public health impacts.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 7 5 5 4/22/2020 - - - - 7.55 7.55 4/23/2020 Barbara Barrigan- Parrilla As part of the EIR preparation, DWR will analyze potential changes in air quality due to implementation of the alternatives and identify potential mitigation measures to reduce significant adverse impacts, including public health impacts.
 The air quality analysis will be conducted for each construction site and within each air basin.
 Potential air quality considerations will be discussed at future SEC meetings.
-Gwen Buchholz 5/27/2020 Responded 7.55 De de la Pari Market and Control of the Land Transfer of the Land 5 /27 /2000 F. F. L. v.
-Bir.
-7.56 Barbara Barrigan- Parrilla We have difficulties in the Iron Triangle, center of railroad traffic in South Stockton presently.
+Gwen Buchholz - Responded within these communities and funding for local NGOs to hire local workers to do the planting and tree maintenance?
+We need to transform these communities into green corridors during construction to offset impacts.
+The goal should be to leave the community better than you found it.
+7.56 4/23/2020 Barbara Barrigan- Parrilla We have difficulties in the Iron Triangle, center of railroad traffic in South Stockton presently.
 It is an overly crowded train traffic area, and we have problems with trains idling engines for long periods of time.
 We need the power of the State of California and the DCA to improve this situation with construction so that idling/air pollution is reduced at that site as well.
-Gwen Buchholz 5/2//2020 For Future Discussion
+Gwen Buchholz 5/27/2020 For Future Discussion

-D# Date Requester Questions/Comments Response Responder Date Responded Response Status Barbara Barrigan- Parrilla For the Port of Stockton, if the DCA is going to use electric barges etc., we need to work together to push the Port to being a clean Port.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 7.57 4/23/2020 Barbara Barrigan- Parrilla For the Port of Stockton, if the DCA is going to use electric barges etc., we need to work together to push the Port to being a clean Port.
 We need the jobs in SJ County, and many fine people are part of Port leadership.
 They are community oriented, but they do things oddly, like not publish or notify the public about EIRs for Port expansion.
 If this project comes to pass, community benefits to offset construction impacts should focus on modernizing the Port of Stockton and making it a model, clean Port.
 I will again address Port concerns with this project when I discuss water quality and HABs in a later point.
-Gwen Buchholz 5/27/2020 For Future Discussion 7.57 Barbara Barrigan- Parrilla the mid-20th century.
-Blowing peat causes lung disease and soils with Chromium 6 are a double threat.
-I know in a prior Excavated peat soils would be placed in previously excavated holes on the construction site and covered with non-peat soil material present on the construction site, including RTM or topsoil.
+Gwen Buchholz 5/27/2020 For Future Discussion 7.59 4/23/2020 Barbara Barrigan- Parrilla the mid-20th century.
+Blowing peat causes lung disease and Excavated peat soils would be placed in previously excavated holes on the construction site and covered with non-peat soil material present on the construction site, including RTM or topsoil.
 This method would reduce greenhouse gas emissions from the peat soils and minimize the peat dust from leaving the construction site.
 Gwen Buchholz 5/27/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.
-4/23/2020 Barbara Barrigan- Parrilla on each side of the proposed South Delta pumping operations.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 7.6 4/23/2020 Barbara Barrigan- Parrilla on each side of the proposed South Delta pumping operations.
 I cannot imagine how any of them could handle living and farming anywhere around that construction zone, even if they are on the opposite side of the proposed construction sites.
 Please work with care with them.
 Do right by them.
-All the air quality comments above apply to them, as they are mostly Use of construction methods to reduce dust from leaving the construction site would be implemented at all construction areas.
+All the air Use of construction methods to reduce dust from leaving the construction site would be implemented at all construction areas.
 Slurry walls or diaphragm walls would be constructed at the intake, tunnel shaft, pumping plant, and forebay construction sites prior to major excavations to isolate the construction site from the adjacent surface water and groundwater.
 These methods would protect wells used by homes and farming operations during dewatering activities.
 Groundwater and surface water monitoring also would occur.
 5/27/2020 Responded